Type 055 destroyer: Development

+The first batch of eight vessels to this design was laid down from 2014 to 2018, and all were in service by the end of 2022.
+Further hulls under construction, observed by satellite imagery, including two at Dalian in January 2022, and two at Jiangnan, as part of a second batch of eight vessels (to reach a total of 16) under procurement provided for in the 14th Five Year Programme (2021–2025), aimed to equip all three Fleets.

+Satellite imagery reveals that the ninth and tenth vessels of the class have been launched at Dalian and Jiangnan respectively, with the 11th and 12th units nearing launch at these two yards.

 Design

 Stealth

 The Type 055 adopts a conventional flared hull with distinctive stealthy features including an enclosed forecastle that hides mooring points, anchor chains, and other equipment.
 The bow and main deckhouse are configured similarly to previous Type 052C/D destroyers.
-A continuous structure amidship increases internal volume and reduces radar cross-section.
+A continuous structure located amidships increases internal volume and reduces radar cross-section.
 The smokestack design reduces both infrared signature and radar cross-section.
-Chinese sources credit the design as being generally stealthy, with reduced radar, noise, infrared, and electromagnetic radiation signatures.
+Chinese sources credit the design as being generally stealthy, with reduced radar, noise, infrared and electromagnetic radiation signatures.